roveryi/ML-DL-Projects/Machine Learning Algorithm Review.md

 $\bullet$ Stochastic Optimization

-$\textbf{Performance Measure}$
+$\textbf{Performance Measure / Cost Function}$

 $\bullet$ Regression

 1. Mean squared error $E(f;D) = \frac{1}{m}\sum_{i=1}^{m}(f(x_i)-y_i)^2$
 2. Mean absolute error $E(f;D) = \frac{1}{m}\sum_{i=1}^{m}|f(x_i)-y_i|$

 What would be the differences when training the model based on MSE and MAE?

-Depends on data.
-Linear regression would be the same, since error follows normal distribution.
+Mean squared loss is generally used, reduce the differences between any of the observations and predictions.
+Absolute error penalizes big differences between $y_i$ and $X_i^T\beta$ to a less degree than the least squares loss, so that the estimator is less affected by the outliers.
+Use a combination of square and absolute loss as Huber loss.

 $\bullet$ Classification